 Are Dogs’ Mouths Cleaner Than Humans?

 When you get home, does your dog greet you with kisses and licks?
 You’re not alone.
 My dog loves jumping up and down and is determined to kiss my face.
 She can jump pretty high and is more successful at this than I’d like her to be.
-But I’m not a fan of puppy kisses on my face, it kind of grosses me out.
-Is this something I need to be concerned about or am I just overreacting?
+But I’m not a fan of puppy kisses on my face.
+It kind of grosses me out.
+Is this something I need to be concerned about, or am I just overreacting?
 It’s time to settle the question, “Is dog saliva cleaner than humans?”
-Find the answer below!
+Let’s find out!

-Below are some common questions and facts about dog licks.
+Below are some common questions and facts about dog licks (including are dogs mouths cleaner than humans).

 Are Dog Licks Clean?

 “Clean” isn’t an easy word to use for describing dog licks.
 Dog saliva has some characteristics that make humans think it’s clean, but we wouldn’t recommend using your dog’s saliva to clean your dishes.
-Dog saliva is antibacterial which is why they often lick their wounds.
+Dog saliva is antibacterial, which is why they often lick their wounds.
 The saliva creates a film on the wound which numbs the area and reduces the pain.
-However, the bacteria in dog saliva can be harmful to humans which is why you should not let your dog lick any wounds you have because it could lead to infection.
+However, the bacteria in dog saliva can be harmful to humans.
+This is why you should not let your dog lick any wounds you have because it could lead to infection.

 Is A Dog’s Mouth Cleaner Than A Human’s?